 Of course there are times when you want something a little bit special, when your everyday bra isn’t going to cut it and you want something lacy and luxurious.
 The new Fleur bra is perfect.
 Its cheeky and lacy and would add a sparkle to any occasion with its graphic floral lace band and colour contrasting bow.
 It has soft breast form pockets made of cotton on both sides and a very soft stretch neckline band.

 Another bra you will almost certainly want to add is a sports bra.
 With more and more Breast care nurses actively encouraging patients to return to the gym and the pool after surgery to boost recovery, improve general fitness and aid emotional healing you need to make sure that you are properly supporting the delicate breast tissue during any exercise you are undertaking.

-The new cayenne pepper XControl sports bra is bound to get you feeling sporty before you even set foot in the gym with its bright colours and high functioning support.
-Supersoft in all the places it touches the skin the XControl sports bra is pocketed on both sides (not that you would ever know it) and is ideal for all levels of activity.
-It comes with a matching sports brief.
+The Anita care sports bra extreme control has high functioning support.
+Supersoft in all the places it touches the skin the extreme control sports bra is pocketed on both sides and is ideal for all levels of activity.

 Gentle and soothing, this soft bustier protects, calms and soothes after breast surgery and helps alleviate skin oversensitivity often associated with radiation therapy.
 There are no seams to irritate the skin as the double-moulded cups are turned and sewn together and the inner lining is made of superfine microfiber for a silky-soft feel, ensuring maximum comfort when you need it most.